AnyChart/docs.anychart.com/Gantt_Chart/Date_and_Time_Formats.md

 * `Date.UTC(2018,0,15)`
 * `Date.UTC(2018,0,15,0,0,0,0)`

-The following code demonstrates how to use dates in this format when you create a Gantt chart:
+The following code demonstrates how to use dates in this format to create a Gantt chart:

 ```
 // create data